sondosaabed/PalTales/README.md

 - The contains the following activities (was required at least 4):
   - Create Account Activity: Users are able to to register and create multiple accounts in the same device.
 Where there data is saved locally.
   - Loign Activity: Provides login Functionality, with a remeber me feature that saves on their local storage (the last account set to remeber me is the one that is remebered).
+  - Home Activity: let's the user chose if tehy want to broswe movies or books.
+  - List Activity: based on what they want to broswe they are shown either a list of movies or a list of books provided by the json response of two web services.
+  - Item Activity: is shown on click the item (Movie || Book) Details
+  - Tow Informational Activites:
+    - Getting Started: If (is first time) and redirects to create account.
+    - Welcome Back: If rember me is set leads to Home, if there is no remeber me then Login.
-- Have Centralized design styles (light and dark themes), that are related to the concept (Palestine Flag Colors)
+- Have Centralized and coceptual design styles (light and dark themes), that are related to the concept (Palestine Flag Colors)
 <img src="https://github.com/sondosaabed/PalTales/assets/65151701/fd07a2f8-c32e-4d45-8678-f27ed514be54" alt="Palestine Flag Colors" width="300">

     -	#F6F5F4 White